pairwise-tech/pairwise/README.md

 We also recommend using [Visual Studio Code](https://code.visualstudio.com/) and installing the recommended project extensions.

 All the important information about how Pairwise works should be covered in the repo `README` documents.
-These documents serve as a quick reference to learn about how the entire codebase works.
+These documents serve as a quick reference to learn about how the entire codebase works, and are linked in the above repo structure section.

 ## Development